devopsacademyau/academy/classes/02class/agile101/README.md

 So, DevOps is all about culture!

 It is a way of organising teams to deliver value through software, tearing down the walls left behind by Agile methodologies.

+Gene Kim explains The Three Ways as principles of DevOps:

+* The first way: **System Thinking**
+  * emphasizes the performance of the entire system, as opposed to the performance of a specific silo of work or department — this can be as large as a division or as small as an individual contributor.
+* The second way: **Amplify Feedback Loops**
+  * creating the right to left feedback loops.
+The goal of almost any process improvement initiative is to shorten and amplify feedback loops so necessary corrections can be continually made.
+* The third way: **Culture of Continual Experimentation and Learning**
+  * creating a culture that fosters two things: continual experimentation, taking risks and learning from failure; and understanding that repetition and practice is the prerequisite to mastery.

 ![alt Nexus framework](./assets/walls_agile_devops.jpg)
 *Agile and DevOps work together as a cultural change* [[5]](https://www.accenture.com/us-en/blogs/blogs-reshma-shinde-devops-transformations-operations)